-Top 27 API Testing Interview Questions in 2023
+Top 27 API Testing Interview Questions

 If you’re here, you’re probably preparing for an API testing interview.
 As we can see, the software industry is growing on a daily basis, and every organization is seeking new talent.
 API testing is becoming increasingly popular with the growing demand for software development and automated testing, but it can be daunting to tackle if you don’t have the right information.

 Most employers prefer to hire employees with prior expertise in API testing.
 Because of the lack of clarity in API testing, even experienced candidates are unable to answer fundamental questions.
 That’s why it’s helpful to brush up on your API testing skills with a few API testing interview questions.
 To help you get ready for your next interview, we’ve rounded up some of the most common and challenging API testing interview questions asked, along with their corresponding answers.

 I recommend that you first study the fundamentals and ideas of API testing, and then keep up to date on API trends.

 - 1 Web API Interview Questions for Freshers (Definition & Functions of an API )

 - 1.1 1.
 How do you Define an API with an Example?

 - 1.2 2.
 What are the Different Types of APIs?